Testing for the Interconnection Channel

 Abstract: There is no consensus on whether macroeconomic information significantly improves the prediction of bond risk premia.
 Existing studies have only examined a limited set of macroeconomic factors, despite the inherently high-dimensional nature of macroeconomic information.
 We instead propose to test the full set of available macroeconomic variables, assessing the significance of the sparse component in high-dimensional factor-augmented predictive regressions.
 Three key findings emerge.
 First, sparse macroeconomic information does matter for bond risk premia prediction.
 Second, significance emerges consistently from labour market outcomes.
 Third, the inclusion of labour market variables improves both in- and out-of-sample predictions of bonds excess returns.

-Abstract: We examine the comovement of the slope of the futures curve in major agricultural, metals and energy commodity futures markets via a Global VAR modeling approach.
-We find a significant comovement between the slopes, indicating the co-existence of backwardation and contango in many seemingly unrelated commodity futures markets.
-The degree of comovement in commodity futures curves intensifies during periods of financial and macroeconomic turmoil and increased geopolitical risk, like the beginning of COVID-19 outbreak and of the Ukraine-Russia war.
-On the contrary, our analysis shows that the gold futures market becomes more backwardated (contangoed) when the rest commodity futures markets become more contangoed (backwardated).
+Abstract: We examine the time-varying nature of the comovement of the slope of the futures curve in major agricultural, metals and energy commodity futures markets in a Global Vector Autoregressive model.
+We find significant comovement between the slopes, indicating the co-existence of backwardation and contango in many seemingly unrelated commodity futures markets.
+The degree of comovement in commodity futures curves intensifies during periods of financial and macroeconomic turmoil and increased geopolitical risk.
+In contrast, our analysis shows that the gold futures market becomes more backwardated (contangoed) when the rest of the commodity futures markets become more contangoed (backwardated).

 Fragmentation in the European Monetary Union: Is it really over?